MukeshSoftwareDeveloper/QuiseApp/README.md

 # QuiseApp
-This Application is used in Quise Examination
+This Application is used in Quise Examination Papper